waynebonc/Popeyes/README.md

 # Popeyes

-A one button DFU tool to put Apple Silicon in DFU mode.
+Apple Silicon utility to quickly DFU and reboot a device.

 The host device must be Apple Silicon.
 Intel devices are not supported.